threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 Welcome to sdk shell, for help, type info, to exit type exit 3sdk>
 ```
-To get more information on the available commands, please typ `info()`
+To get more information on the available commands, please type `info()`
 ```bash
 3sdk> info()